 If Srxlev > SnonIntraSearchP and Squal > SnonIntraSearchQ, and the distance between UE and serving cell reference location is smaller than [threshold] if the [threshold] is configured and UE has location information, then the UE may not perform measurement of intra-frequency.

-The UE shall be able to evaluate whether a newly detectable intra-frequency cell meets the reselection criteria defined in [clause TBD] within Kmulti_SMTC * Tdetect,NR_Intra when that Treselection= 0.
+The UE shall be able to evaluate whether a newly detectable intra-frequency cell meets the reselection criteria defined in [clause TBD] within Kmulti_SMTC * Tdetect,NR_Intra when that Treselection= 0 if the UE does not support [capability for enhanced requriements] or if the [NW configuration for enhanced requirements] is not enabled, or within Kmulti_SMTC * Kcarrier * Tdetect,NR_Intra_enh if the UE supports [capability for enhanced requirements] and the [NW configuration for enhanced requirements] is enabled.
 An intra frequency cell is considered to be detectable according to the conditions defined in [clause TBD] for a corresponding Band.

-The UE shall measure SS-RSRP and SS-RSRQ at least every Kmulti_SMTC * Tmeasure,NR_Intra (see table 4.2C.2.3-1) if the UE does not support [capability for enhanced requirements] or if the [NW configuration for enhanced requirements] is not enabled, or every Kmulti_SMTC * Tmeasure,NR_Intra (see table 4.2C.2.3-2) if the UE supports [capability for enhanced requiremetns] and the [NW configuration for enhanced requirements] is enabled, for intra-frequency cells that are identified and measured according to the measurement rules.
+The UE shall measure SS-RSRP and SS-RSRQ at least every Kmulti_SMTC * Tmeasure,NR_Intra (see table 4.2C.2.3-1) if the UE does not support [capability for enhanced requirements] or if the [NW configuration for enhanced requirements] is not enabled, or every Kmulti_SMTC * Tmeasure,NR_Intra_enh (see table 4.2C.2.3-2) if the UE supports [capability for enhanced requiremetns] and the [NW configuration for enhanced requirements] is enabled, for intra-frequency cells that are identified and measured according to the measurement rules.

 The UE shall filter SS-RSRP and SS-RSRQ measurements of each measured intra-frequency cell using at least 2 measurements.
 Within the set of measurements used for the filtering, at least two measurements shall be spaced by at least Kmulti_SMTC * Tmeasure,NR_Intra/2.